frank-xwang/towards-universal-object-detection/README.md

 # Towards Universal Object Detection by Domain Attention.

-by Xudong Wang, Zhaowei Cai, Dashan Gao and Nuno Vasconcelos in UC, San Diego and 12 Sigma Technologies.
+by Xudong Wang, Zhaowei Cai, Dashan Gao and Nuno Vasconcelos in UC San Diego and 12 Sigma Technologies.

 ### Citation